Best Of17 min read

 • GoGeek: ~$10.69/mo (priority support, more server resources)

-Renewals are the real pain point: GrowBig renews around $22.99/mo.
+Renewals are the real kicker: GrowBig comes in around $22.99/mo.
 That's a significant jump you need to budget for in year two.

 Pros:

-• Best support quality in this entire roundup — it's not close
+• Support quality is the best in this roundup — it's genuinely not close

 • Smart WooCommerce caching that handles dynamic pages correctly